Information Systems

 Theses:

-The SI group has supervised 45 thesis defenses since its inception.
+The SI group has supervised 45 thesis defenses since its founding.

 Thesis Award: